Social | Talent creativity

 During the PDS journey, managers and employees communicate and align individual goals with the organizational objectives allowing flexibility to update their goals through the year.
 Through continuous dialogue and feedback loops, BSAPIC prioritizes constructive coaching, empowering employees to enhance their performance and develop them to their full potential.

 BSAPIC 's annual CD&D process is a vital tool in the talent management strategy, fostering dialogue between employees and managers to align career aspirations with company goals.
 It empowers employees to create actionable Career Development Goals in consultation with their managers, driving personal career and organizational growth.
 The process is a continuous journey driven by the employee with the manager’s support focusing on skills-based career conversations.
-BSAPIC aspires to make its CD&D process available to all indirect employees by 2025.
-Since its inception in 2020, participation has surged from 500 to over 2,700 employees in 2024.
-This process reflects the commitment to nurturing talent and fostering a culture of continuous development to position Management as great people and Manager and Professional as strong individual contributors.
+BSAPIC has achieved full CD&D scope coverage at 100% of all indirect employees in 2025.
+Since its inception in 2020, participation has surged from 500 to over 4,100 employees in 2025.

 At BSAPIC, the commitment to talent development is unwavering.
 Through PDS, CD&D and the Talent Development Approach, BSAPIC strives to cultivate a culture of excellence, where each individual is empowered to thrive, driving sustainable growth and success for the organization as a whole.